MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-api-connectors-using-error-messages.md

 *Applies to: Microsoft Cloud App Security*

+This article provides a list of API App connector error messages and resolution recommendations for each error.

+## Troubleshooting

 App connector errors can be seen in the app connector dialog after attempting to connect a cloud app using the API App connector.